syncfusion-content/asp.net-core-docs/aspnet-core/Diagram/Data-Binding.md

 Diagram can be populated based on the user defined JSON data (**Local Data**) by mapping the relevant data source fields.

 To map the user defined JSON data with Diagram, you have to configure the fields of `DataSourceSettings`.
 The following code example defines the JSON data in (data.json) file and reads the data from that file to bind it to the DataSourceSetting's DataSource property.
+You can also create BusinessObjects as an array and bind it to the DataSource property.

 {% tabs %}
 {% highlight razor %}